-During business hours, you can call UHS to talk about all options and/or make an appointment, drop in and request a same-day appointment, or use MyUHS to make an appointment in Primary Care, the Women’s Health Clinic, or the Sexual Health Clinic.
+During business hours, you can call UHS to talk about all options and/or make an appointment, drop in and request a same-day appointment, or use MyUHS to make an appointment in Primary Care, the Gynecology, or the Sexual Health Clinic.

 The Rape Crisis Center provides free and confidential services, including a 24-hour hotline at 608-251-7273.

 The Unity Point – Meriter Hospital emergency room offers evidence collection (“rape kit”) and medical care (e.g., toxicology screen, STI testing/treatment, emergency contraception, injury treatment) through the Forensic Nurse Examiner Program.
 No appointment needed.
 You do not need to report to law enforcement to use this service.
 608-417-5916